Alejogb1/job-board/blog-data/linear-programming-in-r-limits-to-what-it-can-do-or-my-mistake.md

 This example covers a simple linear program with two decision variables and three constraints if you see that your result is not what you are expecting you have to start debugging and go back to the details of what you asked

-Now let's assume your model is okay and you are hitting a limitation R itself doesn't have a specific limit on linear programs.
+Now let's assume your model is  and you are hitting a limitation R itself doesn't have a specific limit on linear programs.
 But what you might be running into is:

 *   **Solver limits:** The underlying solvers have limits especially for the free versions.
 Large-scale problems can push the limits of free solvers like `glpk`.
 If you have thousands of variables or constraints a commercial solver like `cplex` or `gurobi` via `ROI` might be necessary and they have very good performance on complex issues and they are also usually very well coded with their own limitations and stuff but generally you can push the number of variables really high using those